skhiggins/Python_guide/README.md

     - `pyprojroot` looks for the following files to determine which oflder is your root folder for the project: .git, .here, *.Rproj, requirements.txt, setup.py, .dvc, .spyproject, pyproject.toml, .idea, .vscode.
 If you don't have any of them, create a blank file with one of these names in your project root directory.
 * Use `assert` frequently to add programmatic sanity checks in the code
 * `pandas.describe()` can be useful to print a "codebook" of the data, i.e. some summary stats about each variable in a data set.
+* Use `pipconflictchecker` to make sure there are not dependency conflicts after mass installing packages through pip.
 * Use [`fastreg`](https://github.com/iamlemec/fastreg) for fast sparse regressions, particularly good for high-dimensional fixed effects.

 ## Folder structure